My posting cycle seems to miss all of the holidays this year, so my thoughts are running a week behind. This is not intentional I assure you.

 So who was Michael to me?
 My uncle, my father’s younger brother.

 How do I remember him?
 He was my favorite uncle.
-He was kind to me and for reasons I now understand we related well when I was growing up because in so many ways he was a boy in a man’s body.
+He was kind to me and for reasons I now understand, we related well when I was growing up because in so many ways he was a boy in a man’s body.
 I recall him as a happy-go-lucky guy.
 Things just sort of happened around him and he lived through the outcomes.
 However, he also appeared to struggle with life.
 He was always seeking something better and complained of being the victim of others’ actions.
 I really think he lived in these two worlds not because he wanted to but because he couldn’t mentally reconcile that ‘happy-go-lucky’ and ‘victim’ are brothers; with one comes the other.

 When I was in my 30’s and 40’s he would call me and we’d talk on the phone for an hour or more catching up on family and what he was up to on the boats.
 In one moving phone call, Uncle Michael shared with me that he’d been troubled by with a nightmare of an experience in a tunnel in Viet Nam.
 In the real experience, a live grenade was dropped into the tunnel where he was exploring.
 Upon realizing what had happened it was a mad rush of men, both allies and Vietnamese, to climb a ladder to escape the tunnel.
-Michael was first at the ladder and began climbing when a Vietnamese soldier grabbed him and began pulling him down.
+Michael was first to the ladder and began climbing when a Vietnamese soldier grabbed him and began pulling him down.
 Michael pulled his revolver and shot the soldier just as the soldier was about to stab him.
 Michael reached the surface just as the grenade went off seriously wounding and killing both Tunnel Rats and Vietnamese soldiers.
 He told me that he was unable to forget the face of the soldier he’d shot; that it haunted him still.
 It was this face that filled his nightmare.

 There was a time when the boat he was working on would dock in the town where I worked.
 We tried to get together each time but for reasons I cannot recall today it never happened.
 I regret that.
 After he retired, he moved to a small town in northern lower Michigan and he invited me to visit and again, I never did.
 I also regret that.

 I liked Michael a lot and I’ll miss him.
 I think he was a kind man and cared about others.
 He was generous and easily manipulated and too many people took advantage of him, especially in money matters.
-Financially, if my father hadn’t stepped in and helped Michael organize his money behaviors into wise habits Michael would have worked until he died and been penniless at that.
+Financially, if my father hadn’t stepped in and helped Michael organize his money behaviors into wise habits, Michael would have worked until he died and been penniless at that.
 Thankfully this is not the case and his widow is well cared for.

 I close this story, this memorial, urging you to reach out to those who did come home but have been forgotten.
 Our involvement in the Middle East is returning living veterans, many of which are hurting mentally, emotionally and physically.
 Don’t wait until they pass to remember them; to memorialize them.
-Please, don’t let debates over the right and wrong of our country’s involvement in any action deter you from acknowledging the people who have served (or are serving).
+Please don’t let debates over the right and wrong of our country’s involvement in any action deter you from acknowledging the people who have served (or are serving).
 They do so at great sacrifice and personal peril.

 To the readers: